 While other carbohydrate sources may be high in calories or micronutrients, foods with high fiber content keep your digestive system running smoothly and contribute to other health benefits as well.

 A cup of oatmeal hits the mark with around 27 grams of carbs (with four grams of fiber, netting you around 23 grams of real-world carbs), three grams of fat, and six grams of protein.
-With a wild variety of flavors on the market — not to mention oats being easily mixable with your favorite protein powder — oats are one of the best carbohydrate sources for bodybuilding.
+With a wild variety of flavors on the market — not to mention oats being easily mixable with your best protein powder — oats are one of the best carbohydrate sources for bodybuilding.

 Cereal